-Try taking a look around your local GNC or health food store and your probably gonna see bottles and bottles of creatine lined up on the shelves and displays.
+Let’s face it, creatine is everywhere in the fitness world.
+Try taking a look around your local GNC or health food store and you're probably gonna see bottles and bottles of creatine lined up on the shelves and displays.

-Better yet, take a look at any fitness or muscle magazine and your going to see pages upon pages of ads for creatine.
+Better yet, take a look at any fitness or muscle magazine and you're going to see pages upon pages of ads for creatine.
 Why?
 Because the stuff works, that’s why.

 Creatine is the most popular fitness supplement ever created.
 The craze for creatine started back in the early 90's.